 Check your credit report to see how much you didn’t remember.

 Paying off what is due on your outstanding debt is a wonderful way to repair your credit score.
-There is also credit counseling places that can help you.
+There are also credit counseling places that can help you.

-You may feel the need to commit to expensive repayment plans or send in big payments that you cannot afford when trying to fix your credit.
-Know what your budget going in and stick to it.
+You may feel the need to commit to expensive repayment plans or send in big payments that you cannot afford to fix your credit.
+Know what your budget is going in and stick to it.

 For instance, you can hurt your score if you only keep your balance above $1800 when your card has a $2000 limit, even with prompt monthly payments.